 Here, we sat down with Gene Yu, CEO of digital forensic and cyber crisis firm Blackpanda to give us a masterclass on cyber security and how you can make it work for your business.

 Cyber security is a field dedicated to protecting your business from unwanted digital disruption.
 It helps secure and maintain access to digital information, whether credit card details, confidential emails, private customer data, intellectual property or any other digital information to which you or your customers require private and reliable access.

 As offices reopen and employees return to their previous posts, cyber attackers will take advantage of a new transitionary period, imitating on-boarding teams, phishing for confidential information, and causing further loss to businesses.

-The collective job of all these specialists is to keep your business running smoothly, with secure access to digital information you need to manage operations, process payments, communicate with others and responsibly handle sensitive information of your people and your customers.
+The collective job of these specialists is to keep your business running smoothly, with secure access to digital information you need to manage operations, process payments, communicate with others, and responsibly handle sensitive information of your people and your customers.

 What roles does cyber security play in this crisis?